johnrieth-zz/johnrieth.github.io/_posts/2018-05-22-elements-of-content-strategy.md

 title: Notes on The Elements of Content Strategy
 category: design
 ---
-# The Elements of Content Strategy by Erin Kissane

 "Content strategy plans for the creation, publication, and governance of useful, usable content." - Kristina Halvorson (1)